-There are many signs and indications that show your thyroid is not functioning properly.
-Before looking into the Signs of Thyroid Problems in women, let’s take a brief overview of the thyroid gland.
+Some many signs and indications show your thyroid is not functioning properly.
+Before looking into the Signs of thyroid problems in women, let’s take a brief overview of the thyroid gland.

 The thyroid is the butterfly-shaped gland located in your neck.
 It plays a pivotal role in governing the metabolic activities in the whole body.
 It is a part of the endocrine system in the body, which secretes 3 hormones.